xpack/cli-start-options-ts/README.md

 A Node.js module with classes to implement a command line Node.js application.

-The module exports several classes. ...
-TBD
+The module exports several classes (like CliApplication, CliCommand, ...) that can be used as base classes for CLI applications.

 ## Prerequisites

-A recent Node.js (>7.x), since the ECMAScript 6 class syntax is used.
+A recent [Node.js](https://nodejs.org) (>7.x), since the ECMAScript 6 class syntax is used.

+If this is the first time you hear about Node.js, download and install the the binaries specific for your platform without any concerns, they're just fine.

 ## Easy install

-The module is available as [**cli-start-options**](https://www.npmjs.com/package/@ilg/cli-start-options) repository, use `npm` to install it in the module where it is needed:
+The module is available as [**@ilg/cli-start-options**](https://www.npmjs.com/package/@ilg/cli-start-options) from the public repository, use `npm` to install it inside the module where it is needed:

 ```bash
 $ npm install @ilg/clis-start-options --save